 How to Utilize Institutional Data

-While reviewing the data that are collected by OIA and IRR, degree programs may want to use the following questions to stimulate discussion:
+While reviewing the data that are collected by OIRA, degree programs may want to use the following questions to stimulate discussion:

 - What is the demand for this program?
 What are the current enrollment and graduation rates?
 Are current enrollment levels too low, too high, or okay as is?